 THE A-Z OF EATING OUT

 The very first book on the subject – not a restaurant guide, not a cook book, but 150 alphabetical entries that tell you all you need to know about the whole fabulous and sometimes maddening business of eating out.
 A beautifully designed hardback from Thames & Hudson.

 You are welcome to browse the various pages of the Joseph Connolly Website.
 Pretty much all the relevant information is here – but the real point of all authors is, of course, just the books (and in particular the novels).
 It is hoped that these are what you will read next.

-Joseph Connolly is the critically acclaimed writer of ten novels published by Faber & Faber (all of which are in print) as well as eleven non-fiction works including biographies of P.G.
+Joseph Connolly is the critically acclaimed writer of eleven novels published by Faber & Faber (all of which are in print) as well as eleven non-fiction works including biographies of P.G.
 Wodehouse and Jerome K. Jerome.